 - This question is asking you to report aggregated company-wide volumetric data.
-If you do not have the aggregated data, if you are estimating or extrapolating to provide complete coverage, please give an explanation in column 4 (Please explain).
-Please remember that a zero should only be used for reporting zero volumes and not for an absence of data. - Please refer to CDP's water accounting definitions before completing this question.
-Report volumetric data in megaliters per year for the reporting year (the time period you stated in response to PM0.3).
+If you do not have the aggregated data, if you are estimating or extrapolating to provide complete coverage, give an explanation in column 4 (Please explain).
+Note that a zero should only be used for reporting zero volumes and not for an absence of data. - Refer to CDP's water accounting definitions before completing this question.
+Report volumetric data in megaliters per year for the reporting year (the time period you stated in response to SME0.3).
 (1 megaliter = 1 million liters or 1,000 m3). - Cooling water: Cooling water (freshwater or sea water) is often withdrawn in large quantities and discharged back to its original source with negligible losses or variation in quality.
-However, this should be included in your water accounts. - Rainwater: If a company is managing rainwater (for example, by harvesting for use or storage, or to prevent flooding), or is dependent on it for production of goods or the delivery of services, it should try to estimate and disclose it as a withdrawal from the - hydrological system into the company boundary.
-Note that in some jurisdictions rainwater is considered a withdrawal source and organizations are required to report its collection and use. - Companies may choose to exclude collected rainwater and domestic sewage from their water withdrawal/discharge volumes only if the resulting error in their water balance would be less than 5%.
-(This avoids your discharge volumes being larger than your withdrawals). - Including rainwater helps companies better understand their water dependency and risks.
+However, this should be included in your water accounts. - Rainwater: If a company is managing rainwater (for example, by harvesting for use or storage, or to prevent flooding), or is dependent on it for production of goods or the delivery of services, it should try to estimate and disclose it as a withdrawal from the hydrological system into the company boundary.
+Note that in some jurisdictions rainwater is considered a withdrawal source and organizations are required to report its collection and use.

+- Companies may choose to exclude collected rainwater and domestic sewage from their water withdrawal/discharge volumes only if the resulting error in their water balance would be less than 5%.
+(This avoids your discharge volumes being larger than your withdrawals).

+-Including rainwater helps companies better understand their water dependency and risks.
 For some companies, precipitation/rainwater volumes may constitute a principal input of water at site level.
 This includes run-off where it has to be managed.
-In these cases, excluding rainwater from water accounting withdrawal and discharge would not be a true reflection of site water balance.
+In these cases, excluding rainwater from water accounting - withdrawal and discharge - would not be a true reflection of site water balance.
 In addition, there may be reduced impacts from using rainwater in place of other local freshwater sources.

-Volumes (column 2)
+Volumes (column 1)

 - If you do not have data, please leave the relevant box blank.
-Do NOT report 0. - Please report volumetric data in megaliters per year for the reporting year (the time period you stated in response to PM0.3).
-(1 megaliter = 1 million liters or 1,000 m 3). - For withdrawals, data may be collected from several sources, including "water meters, water bills, calculations derived from other available water data or the organization's own estimates (if neither water meters nor bills or reference data exist). - Before deciding whether your withdrawals, discharges or consumption can be reported as zero (0), please refer to CDP's Technical Note on Water Accounting Definitions. - If reporting "zero consumption" please remember to check your discharge volumes.
+Do NOT report 0. - Report volumetric data in megaliters per year for the reporting year (the time period you stated in response to SME0.3).
+(1 megaliter = 1 million liters or 1,000 m 3). - For withdrawals, data may be collected from several sources, including "water meters, water bills, calculations derived from other available water data or the organization's own estimates (if neither water meters nor bills or reference data exist). - Before deciding whether your withdrawals, discharges or consumption can be reported as zero (0), please refer to CDP's Technical Note on Water Accounting Definitions. - If reporting "zero consumption", remember to check your discharge volumes.

-Comparison with previous year (column 3)
+Comparison with previous reporting year / Five-year forecast (columns 2, 4)

-- CDP does not define the threshold for considering a value as 'much higher' rather than simply 'higher' (or 'much lower'/'lower').
+- CDP does not define the threshold for considering a value as 'much higher' rather than simply 'higher' (or 'much lower'/lower').
 CDP requests this information from many different industries with huge variations in water use, and it would therefore be difficult to provide a universal threshold that is meaningful (as proportions will equate to different absolute values and impacts). - CDP recommends that you define your own threshold for what is 'much higher' (and 'much lower') and apply it consistently so that the reported data for this question is comparable and data users can track your water accounts more effectively each year.
-A company-specific explanation for these thresholds should be provided in column 4 (Please explain).
+A company-specific explanation for these thresholds should be provided in column 6 (Please explain). - The threshold defined for 'much higher'/higher' (and 'much lower'/lower') should be the same for column 2 and column 4.